metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `crds` (String) CRDs upgrade CRDs from the Helm Chart's crds directory accordingto the CRD upgrade policy provided here.
-Valid values are 'Skip','Create' or 'CreateReplace'.
-Default is 'Create' and if omittedCRDs are installed but not updated.Skip: do neither install nor replace (update) any CRDs.Create: new CRDs are created, existing CRDs are neither updated nor deleted.CreateReplace: new CRDs are created, existing CRDs are updated (replaced)but not deleted.By default, CRDs are applied (installed) during Helm install action.With this option users can opt in to CRD replace existing CRDs on Helminstall actions, which is not (yet) natively supported by Helm.https://helm.sh/docs/chart_best_practices/custom_resource_definitions.
+- `crds` (String) CRDs upgrade CRDs from the Helm Chart's crds directory according to the CRD upgrade policy provided here.
+Valid values are 'Skip', 'Create' or 'CreateReplace'.
+Default is 'Create' and if omitted CRDs are installed but not updated.
+Skip: do neither install nor replace (update) any CRDs.
+Create: new CRDs are created, existing CRDs are neither updated nor deleted.
+CreateReplace: new CRDs are created, existing CRDs are updated (replaced) but not deleted.
+By default, CRDs are applied (installed) during Helm install action.
+With this option users can opt in to CRD replace existing CRDs on Helm install actions, which is not (yet) natively supported by Helm. https://helm.sh/docs/chart_best_practices/custom_resource_definitions.
-- `create_namespace` (Boolean) CreateNamespace tells the Helm install action to create theHelmReleaseSpec.TargetNamespace if it does not exist yet.On uninstall, the namespace will not be garbage collected.
+- `create_namespace` (Boolean) CreateNamespace tells the Helm install action to create the HelmReleaseSpec.TargetNamespace if it does not exist yet.
+On uninstall, the namespace will not be garbage collected.
 - `disable_hooks` (Boolean) DisableHooks prevents hooks from running during the Helm install action.
-- `disable_open_api_validation` (Boolean) DisableOpenAPIValidation prevents the Helm install action from validatingrendered templates against the Kubernetes OpenAPI Schema.
+- `disable_open_api_validation` (Boolean) DisableOpenAPIValidation prevents the Helm install action from validating rendered templates against the Kubernetes OpenAPI Schema.
-- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helminstall has been performed.
+- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helm install has been performed.
-- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helminstall has been performed.
+- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helm install has been performed.
-- `remediation` (Attributes) Remediation holds the remediation configuration for when the Helm installaction for the HelmRelease fails.
+- `remediation` (Attributes) Remediation holds the remediation configuration for when the Helm install action for the HelmRelease fails.
 The default is to not perform any action. (see [below for nested schema](#nestedatt--spec--install--remediation))
-- `replace` (Boolean) Replace tells the Helm install action to re-use the 'ReleaseName', but onlyif that name is a deleted release which remains in the history.
+- `replace` (Boolean) Replace tells the Helm install action to re-use the 'ReleaseName', but only if that name is a deleted release which remains in the history.
 - `skip_cr_ds` (Boolean) SkipCRDs tells the Helm install action to not install any CRDs.
-By default,CRDs are installed if not already present.Deprecated use CRD policy ('crds') attribute with value 'Skip' instead.
+By default, CRDs are installed if not already present.
+Deprecated use CRD policy ('crds') attribute with value 'Skip' instead.
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (likeJobs for hooks) during the performance of a Helm install action.
-Defaults to'HelmReleaseSpec.Timeout'.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm install action.
+Defaults to 'HelmReleaseSpec.Timeout'.

 <a id="nestedatt--spec--install--remediation"></a>
 ### Nested Schema for `spec.install.remediation`

 Optional:

-- `ignore_test_failures` (Boolean) IgnoreTestFailures tells the controller to skip remediation when the Helmtests are run after an install action but fail.
-Defaults to'Test.IgnoreFailures'.
+- `ignore_test_failures` (Boolean) IgnoreTestFailures tells the controller to skip remediation when the Helm tests are run after an install action but fail.
+Defaults to 'Test.IgnoreFailures'.
-- `remediate_last_failure` (Boolean) RemediateLastFailure tells the controller to remediate the last failure, whenno retries remain.
+- `remediate_last_failure` (Boolean) RemediateLastFailure tells the controller to remediate the last failure, when no retries remain.
 Defaults to 'false'.
-- `retries` (Number) Retries is the number of retries that should be attempted on failures beforebailing.
-Remediation, using an uninstall, is performed between each attempt.Defaults to '0', a negative integer equals to unlimited retries.
+- `retries` (Number) Retries is the number of retries that should be attempted on failures before bailing.
+Remediation, using an uninstall, is performed between each attempt.
+Defaults to '0', a negative integer equals to unlimited retries.